yogeswarl/command-notes/others/vim.md

 - `b`: Move cursor to the beginning of the previous word.
 - `e`: Move cursor to the end of the next word.
 - `x`: Delete the character under the cursor.
+- `s`: Delete the character under the cursor and go into `insert mode`.
 - `dd`: Delete the current line.
 - `u`: Undo the last change.
 - `v`: Enter visual mode.